Kanikacoder13/Summer-Training-2026/Day-04.md

 ## Objective

-The objective of today's session was to strengthen the understanding of Python functions by exploring variable scope and recursion.
-The session further introduced Python's built-in data structures, which are essential for storing, organizing, and processing data efficiently in Artificial Intelligence and Machine Learning applications.
+The objective of today's session was to strengthen the understanding of Python functions by learning variable scope and recursion.
+The session also introduced Python's built-in data structures, which are widely used for organizing and managing data in AI & ML applications.

 ---